framdani/minishell/README.md

 # Clone the repo
 git clone https://github.com/framdani/minishell.git

-# Go into the repo
+# Go to the root directory
 cd minishell

 # Build and run the program